MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/meetings.md

 - MA demonstrated the application to SSH in real time, including both modes of operation.
 - SSH suggested taking multiple readings of the performance metrics to get an average for the graphs.
 Also, standard deviation can be presented.
 - SSH explained that the throughput can be calculated from the total execution time of the application.
 Knowing the total number of packets, the number of bytes per packet, and that 8 bits are in one byte, the throughput can be calculated accordingly.
 - MA mentioned that DSbD provided a deadline for the outcomes of the project by February 1<sup>st</sup> and that he needed to create a double page spread.
-SSH suggested that they would probably stylise/format the information for the booklet and that some company information would be best provided by PT.
+SSH suggested that they would probably stylise/format the information for the booklet and that some company information would be best provided by TS.
 - MA mentioned that a lot of progress had been made, but the code needed refactoring.
 SSH suggested using the code as is for initial findings, before repeating the tests after refactoring to measure improvements.
 SSH suggested indicating in the DSbD demo booklet content that the results presented are preliminary.

 To do: